vercel/next.js/docs/routing/introduction.md

 ## Prefetching pages

-Next.js can automatically (or declaritvely) prefetch pages for faster transitions even when networks are slow.
+Next.js can prefetch pages for fast transitions even when networks are slow.

-Any `<Link />` in the viewport (initially or through scroll) will be prefetched by default.
+Any `<Link />` in the viewport (initially or through scroll) will be automatically prefetched by default.
 Pages using [Static Generation](/docs/basic-features/data-fetching/get-static-props.md) will preload `JSON` files with the data for faster page transitions.

 Next.js also allows you to prefetch server-rendered pages using HTML `<link rel="prefetch"/>` tags: